When you’re experiencing food poisoning, you often wait for it to pass—waiting as your body fights off the harmful bacteria, parasite, or virus.

 In severe cases, food poisoning can cause miscarriage, stillbirth, or premature delivery in pregnant women.

-If you suspect you have been exposed to foodborne illness as a pregnant individual, it is best to seek medical attention.
+If you are pregnant and suspect food poisoning, it is best to seek medical attention.

 In severe cases of food poisoning, individuals have been hospitalized, and untreated illnesses can lead to long-term health problems, including brain and nerve damage, kidney disease and failure by hemolytic uremic syndrome (HUS), as well as arthritis.